withalliam/Bachelors/README.md

 ## The things I did on this project
 1. First of all, I edited the image files in a resolution that fits the game.
 2. I downloaded the Wesane game code file from GitHub.
-The GitHub link is in the refernce below.
-3. I registered the image for resolution and downloaded the compressed file.
-A link to compress the file is in the rference below too.
+3. I registered the image for resolution on website and downloaded the compressed file.
 4. I created the web using Raspberry pi and html, then made my own version using a free html template.

 ## How do I get started?